jenkinsci/sge-cloud-plugin/README.md

 This Jenkins plugin submits batch jobs to the Sun Grid Engine (SGE) batch system.

-# Project Status

-`sge-cloud-plugin` was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.
-The immediate goal is to just prove the feasibility of submitting SGE jobs from Jenkins.
-At this point, only minimal functional changes to make it function with SGE have been implemented.
-As you see below, the GUI labels still say "LSF", not "SGE".
-Even the name of the plugin is still `lsf-cloud`.

-But it really does run with SGE and we are very serious about using it in production use at our company.

-In the future I hope to merge `sge-cloud-plugin` back into `lsf-cloud-plugin` so that this single plugin supports both LSF and SGE.

 # Features

 This plugin adds a new type of build step *Run job on LSF* that submits batch jobs to SGE.
 The build step monitors the job status and periodically (default one minute) appends the progress to the build's *Console Output*.
 Should the build fail, errors and the exit status of the job also appear.
 If the job is terminated in Jenkins, it is also terminated in SGE.